morphatic/isat-portfolio/service/service_narrative.md

     * Examine JMU's concept and culture of academic rigor
     * Guide the administration on the best way to roll-out and implement online course evaluations

 At the department level, I have served on the Assessment Committee for ten years, and now chair it.
-I have contributed to our ABET process, the development of the PCHOM Spine Rubric, the Foundations Review and Redesign Committees, and now the Student Evaluations of Teaching (SET) Task Force.
+I have contributed to

+* our ABET process,
+* the development of the PCHOM Spine Rubric,
+* the Foundations Review and Redesign Committees,
+* the Student Evaluations of Teaching (SET) Task Force, and
+* the Computing Sector Reboot Task Force, Chairing the Concentration Subcommittee

 In addition to the use of my intellectual and professional gifts, I am a regular financial contributor to scholarships in the ISAT Department--the Maury Wolla Scholarship, and the Richard Roberds Scholarship--to which I make an automatic contribution every pay period.